 Have difficulty sleeping?
 You are not alone.
 Millions of Americans have the same problem.

-The Sleep Disorder Center at Self Regional Healthcare has the experience you want and need, including on-site, dedicated and certified physicians and registered technologists.
-The center is accredited by the American Academy of Sleep Medicine, The Joint Commission and is certified by the International Organization for Standardization.
+The Sleep Disorder Center of Self Regional Healthcare has the experience you want and need, including on-site, dedicated and certified physicians and registered technologists.
+The center is accredited by the American Academy of Sleep Medicine, DNV, and is certified by the International Organization for Standardization.

 Self Regional’s Sleep Disorder Center has been treating children with sleep disorders for 24 years and adults for the past 15 years.
 We have two board certified sleep physicians on site, an adult sleep disorder physician and a neonatologist who treats pediatric patients.